 Previous grant recipients shall be in compliance with the stipulations of all previous awards in order to continue to be eligible.

 The NMHRAB highest priorities ranked in order:

 1. Documentary Research

-2. Programs that promote New Mexico history, such as exhibits, conferences,
+2. Programs that promote New Mexico history, such as exhibits, conferences, and documentaries

 3. Development of records and archival management programs